 The defined benefit restoration benefit ("DB Restoration") is provided to Sonoco employees hired before 2004 (including the NEOs with the exception of Mr. Tiede and Mrs. Albrecht because they were not hired before 2004) to compensate for any benefits lost under the Pension Plan because of pay and benefit limitations set by the IRC.
 Messrs.
-Fuller, Coker, and Saunders are vested in the DB Restoration benefit (subject to the requirements of IRC Section 409A) are consistent with the provisions, terms and conditions of the Pension Plan, which are discussed above under the caption "Sonoco Pension Plan."
+Fuller, Coker, and Saunders are vested in the DB Restoration benefit.
+Generally, the terms and conditions of the DB Restoration benefit (subject to the requirements of IRC Section 409A) are consistent with the provisions, terms and conditions of the Pension Plan, which are discussed above under the caption "Sonoco Pension Plan."
 The DB Restoration benefit was amended in 2009 to freeze benefit accruals effective December 31, 2018.
 Future benefit accruals transitioned to the defined contribution restoration benefit, effective January 1, 2019.